 The unit serves as a custodian of clients living with HIV/AIDS.
 This makes us responsible for updates on their treatment progress with regards to their CD4 count and viral load as we have a database with these indicators for each client living with HIV/AIDS.

-Also, we cater for their psychological/mental health by doing a routine assessment on how their HIV status and treatment therapy affects their day to day lives.
+Also, we cater to their psychological/mental health by doing a routine assessment of how their HIV status and treatment therapy affects their day-to-day lives.